Poke Root and Poke Berry Medicine

 Poke root tincture is so powerful that it's taken by the drop.
-Begin with one to three drops (using a dropper, of course).
+Begin with one to three drops.
 Wait 24 hours.
 If that doesn't seem to help, add one drop per day to the dosage (and that's drops, not droppersful!).

 Individuals show widely varying tolerance for poke.
 Some people can't handle more than three or five drops per day, while others can take 25 or 50 drops with no adverse effects.

 The side effects of poke include mental unclarity, spaciness and out-of-body feelings.
 If you notice such feelings, it means you've found your tolerance level, so back off to a lower dosage.